faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

     -  The same Apple iMac was fine when it was in the basement, when it was in the IT department staging area, and when it was tested at the Apple factory.
   - Where could be problem be on the thing but isn't?
     - The problem could have been in software but wasn't.
-    - The problem could have been the USB peripherals but wasn't.
+    - The problem could have been the USB peripherals but weren't.
     - The problem could have been electrical faults in the printer, desk lamp, lights or air conditioning but wasn't.
     - The problem could have been the laptop computer in the desk drawer but wasn't.

 In this example, we have many items in the IS NOT column.
-Immediately it feels like we can think about good hypotheses as a consequence.
+Immediately it feels like we can think about good hypotheses consequently.
 Contrast this with the WHAT IS NOT section in the earlier example where we had to do a lot more research before suggesting a hypothesis.

 We notice that only the iMac has a problem, not the printer.
 If we swap the location of the printer and the iMac, since they are both sensitive electronic products, we could get a good contrast between IS and IS NOT.

 Electronic equipment can only operate within certain specified environmental conditions.
-Correct voltage, current, temperature, humidity, limited electromagnetic interference, etc. are needed.
+Correct voltage, current, temperature, humidity, limited electromagnetic interference, etc. is needed.
 If we do a site survey with such a requirements specification in mind, we can discover what may be the reason for this location specific issue.
 We could also try with and without surge protectors since it is known that power spikes can damage electronic equipment.

 ### Database app When Is / Is Not Example